amritakong/konnect-quickstart/plugins/open-telemetry/README.md

 Pre-requisite: Enable the OpenTelemetry tracing capability in Kong Gateway’s configuration

-tracing_instrumentations = all, Valid values can be found in the [Kong’s configuration](https://docs.konghq.com/gateway/latest/reference/configuration/#tracing_instrumentations). tracing_sampling_rate = 1.0: Tracing instrumentation sampling rate.
+tracing_instrumentations = all, Valid values can be found in the [Kong’s configuration](https://docs.konghq.com/gateway/latest/reference/configuration/#tracing_instrumentations).

+tracing_sampling_rate = 1.0: Tracing instrumentation sampling rate.
 Tracer samples a fixed percentage of all spans following the sampling rate.
-Set the sampling rate to a lower value to reduce the impact of the instrumentation on Kong Gateway’s proxy performance in production.

-to your

-tracing_instrumentations = all, Valid values can be found in the Kong’s configuration. tracing_sampling_rate = 1.0: Tracing instrumentation sampling rate.
-Tracer samples a fixed percentage of all spans following the sampling rate.
-Set the sampling rate to a lower value to reduce the impact of the instrumentation on Kong Gateway’s proxy performance in production.

 How it works with Konnect